dbwebb-se/mvc/example/scrutinizer/README.md

 The example configuration file will not run your linters since `tools/` are not part of the repo.
 Scrutinizer has its own set of linters that will be run to analyze the code.

-The example configuration file will run your test suite using the command `XDEBUG_MODE=coverage vendor/bin/phpunit` which means that phpunit is installed as a composer package by Scrutinizer.
+The example configuration file will run your test suite using the command `composer phpunit`.

 You can read more on the [Scrutinizer configuration file for PHP](https://scrutinizer-ci.com/docs/guides/php/continuous-integration-deployment).